-SHRA administers the Home Repair Program (HRP) to assist seniors in repairing and maintaining their homes.
-The HRP provides grants for emergency or health and safety repairs to owners of single-family homes or mobile homes in the County.
+SHRA administers the Emergency Repair Program/Accessibility Modifications (ERP-A) to assist seniors in repairing and maintaining their homes.
+The ERP-A program provides grants for emergency or health and safety repairs to owners of single-family homes or mobile homes in the County.
 The maximum grant amount is \$5,000.
-The HRP is an implementation program in this Housing Element.
+The ERP-A program is an implementation program in this Housing Element.
+As discussed earlier in this chapter, the County's IHSS program also allows seniors to stay in their homes by providing in home care.

 Another common special need for a growing portion of the population age 65 and over is for assisted living facilities that combine meal, medical, and daily living assistance in a residential environment.
 As discussed above, the Housing Action Plan chapter includes a program to amend the Zoning Code related to supportive living uses, including boarding houses and residential care homes.
-Many of the other programs discussed in the People with Disabilities section above are also beneficial to seniors.
-These include the County's IHSS program, the Housing Incentive Program, and the Universal Design program.